-Drugs (including marijuana and over-the-counter mind-altering substances) and alcohol are not allowed.
+Drugs (including marijuana) and alcohol are not allowed.
 Do not use or have any drugs or alcohol with you, in your home, or in your vehicle.
 Do not go to places where alcohol is the primary item of sale (bars).
-Admitting you used drugs or alcohol before a test will almost always change the response of the Judge and Team.
+Admitting you used drugs or alcohol before a test will almost always lessen the sanction you might get.

 Honesty is always the best policy.